Rakshit828/VidAgent/README.md

 # Chat with YouTube Videos

-A full‑stack web application that lets users **chat with their YouTube videos**.
+A full‑stack RAG(Retrieval-Augmented Generation) based web application that lets users **chat with their YouTube videos**.
 The interface is modeled after modern LLM chat UIs (like ChatGPT), with a sidebar for multiple chats and a main chat area for interaction.

 ---